kanaria69/Mainecoco/README.md

-## You will never guess what Elsa did to the balloon.
-She let it go.
+## Why did the octopus beat the shark in a fight?
+Because it was well armed.